 - Does one hand feel stronger then the other?

-You see, the strumming and string plucking hand will be your more dominant hand.
-If you are truly serious and devoted to learning the guitar, you will need to make sure your dominant hand is your strumming hand.
+You see, the strumming and string plucking hand will be your more dominant.
+If you are truly serious and devoted to learning the guitar, you will need to make sure your dominant is your strumming hand.

-This is because as you progress as a guitar player, your strumming hand will require more accuracy.
+This is because as you progress as a player, your strumming will require more accuracy.
 Things like:

 - Strumming Individual Strings